Welcome to The Platinum Board

 Conference affiliation plays an increasingly outsized role.
 Minnesota and Kentucky, while consistent bowl teams, have not had the same peaks as Baylor and Oklahoma State, but they get a lot of eyeballs by playing in the Big Ten and SEC.
 And do you realize Mississippi State has been to 12 consecutive bowl games?
 I didn’t, but once I did, it was hard to justify keeping the Bulldogs among the peasants.

 I’m having trouble remembering why I haven’t demoted Colorado, Illinois and Syracuse sooner (although the Buffs were coming off a surprise Pac-12 South title in 2017).
-Virginia hasn’t been nationally relevant since the early 1990s, and Maryland is the rare program whose perception actually has been hurt by the Big Ten, in part because it’s now forever attached to the hip of Rutgers.
+Virginia hasn’t been nationally relevant since the early 1990s, and Maryland is the rare program whose perception actually has been hurt by the Big Ten, in part because it’s now forever attached to the hip of Buttgers.

 PEASANTS: The Working Class (17)